petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/Insight/v1.3.0-sprint/readme.md

 ### Add Search service

+To create a new search service, open the services tab and click the `Add Search` button at the top.

+Now you can provide the name, alias and a short description for the service.

+> **Tip**: These settings can be modified in the future.

 ![Add search service](img/add-search-service.png)

 ### Prepare Search service

+The second step is to prepare the search service.
+During this step, we need to select which dataset we want to use as the search engine database.

+After selecting the source dataset, the search engine will analyze it, and a new search service will be available.

 ![Prepare search service](img/prepare-search-service.png)

 ### Activate Search service

+This is the last step before start using the Slamby Search service.
+During this step, we can provide the default search settings, that we want to use after activation as a default setting.

+For Slamby Search currently there are three settings groups:

+- AutoComplete settings for typo detection,
+- Classifier Settings for search query category recommendation,
+- Search Settings for search engine settings.

+> **Tip**: In this step, we can provide the default settings, but using the search we can overwrite these settings anytime.

+For the settings details please check the developer's site at <https://developers.slamby.com/docs/API/v1.5.0/service#activate-search-service>

 ![Activate search service](img/activate-search-service.png)

+*Autocomplete settings*

 ![Search service activation auto-complete settings](img/activate-search-service-ac-settings.png)

+*Classifier service settings*

 ![Search service activation classifier service settings](img/activate-search-service-classifier-settings.png)

+*Search engine settings*

 ![Search service activation search settings](img/activate-search-service-search-settings.png)

 ### Using Search

+Using Search you can use the activation default settings, and type your search query, or provide your custom search settings right now.

+When you typed your search query, and/or set your custom settings, then click the Ok button.

+Now your search result appears.

 ![Search service: search](img/search.png)